-The Wheatsheaf doesn't host weddings but would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
+The Wheatsheaf Inn would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
 Guests at Cotswolds-fan Kate Moss' nuptials bedded down here, and it would also be stylish for a stag or hen do.
 If you're planning a smaller special evening, ask the hotel to have a bottle of champagne waiting in your room.
-You can even order flowers through local firm Eden Florist, and they'll be prettily arranged for when you arrive.

 At the hotel

 Our favourite rooms

 Once a piggery, Excellent Room 9 flaunts high ceilings and original stone walls.
 Very Good Room 6, in the former stable block, mixes masculine black suede and tweed, and Excellent Room 1 boasts a blissful freestanding bath.
 For garden access, opt for feminine Excellent Room 11.
 A few of the rooms have the bath tub or shower at the end of the bed; ask when booking if you'd rather have an ensuite.
 Tip: if you're lugging lots of luggage, ask for a room with a wardrobe or chest of drawers – they don't all have them.

 Shooting – of the real and clay-pigeon variety – is up for grabs near this rustic retreat, and if you bring your own rifle there's a gun cabinet for storing it safely.
 Pack country clobber for hearty walks.

 Canine companions can stay in Very Good or Excellent rooms for £10 a night, with dog beds, bowls and treats provided.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Cotswolds.